 Looking to spend some weekend time on a bit of coast more expansive than Ocean Beach?
 Just an hour north is Point Reyes, home to some of the best cheese, oysters, and coastal hiking in the Bay Area.
 Here are some of our favorite things to do outdoors on this national seashore:

 Rain and fog has—at last!—returned to San Francisco.
 And what better way to cheer up dull skies than with a bunch of gorgeous flowers?
 Here are the best places in SF to beautify your space with some splashes of color.

 Looking for somewhere off the beaten path to take your lunch today?
-Due to some smart city developments, we here in San Francisco are fortunate to have over 50 privately owned public spaces (POPOS) tucked away on roof tops, in alleys, behind buildings, or in foyers, and available to anyone.
+Due to some smart city developments, we here in San Francisco are fortunate to have over 50 privately owned public open spaces (POPOS) tucked away on roof tops, in alleys, behind buildings, or in foyers, and available to anyone.

 'Tis the season to over-indulge and put on a few pounds.
 Whether you want to make sure you stay in shape during the holidays or jump-start a resolution to get fit in 2015, training for a sprint triathlon may be just the incentive you need.
 Put these three beginner-friendly tris on your calendar.

 In a city where feeling the effects of Karl the Fog is the closest we get to a winter wonderland, these seven ice skating rinks are guaranteed to make your holiday season a little more chill.
 Break the ice on a first date, go solo and practice your Olympic figure skating moves, or rally family and friends to what are literally the coolest spots around.